 J&E Hall, a pioneer of refrigeration, is a fully integrated refrigeration business supplying products, contracting (design, engineering, and installation) and aftermarket service.
-To deliver its products and services, J & E Hall has regional offices in the UK and at various international locations supported by distributors and representatives' as part of the Company's wider family.
-J & E Hall customer market segments are varied from Food Processing, Pharmaceutical, Marine, Oil & Gas to other industrial sectors.
+To deliver its products and services, J & E Hall has regional offices in the UK and at various international locations supported by distributors and representatives as part of the Company's wider family.
+J&E Hall customer market segments are varied, from Food Processing, Pharmaceutical, Marine, Oil & Gas to other industrial sectors.

 The key to success for the Company's evolution is listening to its customers and aligning with global megatrends.
 Since the introduction of the F Gas regulations, J&E Hall has been in consultation with its customer base to update their installations with available greener alternatives and energy efficient solutions in products and contracting.
+To add recent IPCC climate report has cited 'Code Red for Humanity' thereby green economies are only way forward.

 This direction forms the basis for the research and development team to introduce products which improve customer processes, save energy costs and minimise environmental impact.
-The Kigali Agreement is a reaffirmation of a global initiative to mitigate climate change.
 As a result, this has fast tracked the development and acceptance of low GWP refrigerant based products in various market segments, ranging from commercial to industrial sectors.
+In this financial year itself J&E Hall has delivered projects with CO2 in addition to NH3 and Heat Pump for district energy sector which is a growing market.